Avijit07x/animateicons/CONTRIBUTING.md

 - [ ] Icon follows the template
 - [ ] Icon is based on [Lucide](https://lucide.dev/) (no custom/random SVGs)
 - [ ] Animations implemented using [motion/react](https://motion.dev/) (correct import pattern followed)
-- [ ] Icon added and registered in src/icons/index.ts (import at top + entry in Icon_List with unique name & keywords)
+- [ ] Icon added and registered in src/icons/index.ts (import at top + entry in ICON_LIST with unique name & keywords)
 - [ ] Tested locally in playground
 - [ ] PR should target `dev` branch only.
 Maintainers will merge `dev` → `main` during release.